 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-You will meet either on arrival at the airport or in your hotel lobby.
+You meet your Tour Leader either on arrival at the airport or in the hotel lobby.
 At 8 am, you are transferred 40 minutes to the tiny village of Sei Gohong where you board local canoes to observe orangutans on the beautiful forested island of Pulau Kaja.
 The island is managed by the Borneo Orangutan Survival Foundation or BOS.
 After observing orangutans in their island habitat, you transfer to BOS’s nearby Education Centre in Nyaru Menteng for more information on their activities.

 Returning to Palangka Raya harbor, you board the Rahai’i Pangun for lunch and a short cruise through the city upstream.
 Boarding vehicles, travel 30 minutes to the historic towns of Bukit Rawi and Sigi to see the magnificently painted sandungs, receive a Dayak welcome, and learn about history.